FarronF/limerick-council-meetings/meetings/2020/12/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 16th November 2020.md

 as requested.

-Please note that not all those on the waiting list are verified as rough sleepers.--- 10
+Please note that not all those on the waiting list are verified as rough sleepers.
+---
+10

 August